rajeshk486/vulnerablity/README.md

 4. Game: its a interface
 5. GameImpl: its a abstract class haivng minimal implementaion of the logics
-6. BottomLine,TopLine,MiddleLine, EarlyFive, HouseFull are gametype classes extends the above abstract class to have additional logic implentation of the game. class diagram given below
+6. BottomLine,TopLine,MiddleLine, EarlyFive, HouseFull are gametype classes extends the above abstract class to have additional logic implentation of the game.
+   **Unit tests been convered for validator and Game engine alone, which will run multiple cases for the nerve of the program** class diagram given below

 <img width="1062" alt="image" src="https://github.com/user-attachments/assets/6ae62e49-155e-420c-8385-caaf9c6ef416">